 Pepi House or Pepi Bath introduce self-care and has always been a clinic favorite.
 This is also an app that doesn’t use language.
 Learning at this level helps kids process and practice the sequence of events rather than have too much auditory input com overloading a kid’s system.

 Dr. Panda apps always provide clothing to dress-up your character.
 They are great games to provide kids choices of what to wear.
 Their new annual subscription, “Dr. Panda Learn and Play” looks very promising.

-With an app, or as a stand-alone activity, Bluebee is there to help teach your child through fun and play.
+With an app, or as a stand-alone activity, Bluebee Pals are there to help teach your child through fun and play.
 Enjoyable activities lend themselves to skill retention and the ability to transfer skills real time – meaning that skills are not produced in exact circumstances.
 This is what we all wish for not only our children, but also all children.
 It is the gift to problem-solve and think through multiple strategies.